 Disney MagicBands are an effortless way to link your onsite room reservation, park tickets, meal plan, and FastPass+ selections.
 But while you may love their features, there are things you shouldn’t do with them.
-Here’s our top list of five things not to do with MagicBands at Walt Disney World.
+Here’s our top list of things not to do with MagicBands at Walt Disney World.

 Remember when there were no Magicbands at Walt Disney World?
 While it may seem like a lifetime ago, it was only a few years ago.
 Before Magicbands, we had a key card that gave us access to our resort room and dining plan.
 It also had our theme park tickets loaded onto it, too.